-List of 20 insect eating plants with pictures and names (Carnivorous plants)
+20 insect eating plants (carnivorous plants)

 1. Venus Fly Trap